-The Monterey Park City Council has requested a proposal for the provision of Fire Protection, Paramedic, and Incidental Services from the Consolidated Fire Protection District of Los Angeles County (Fire District).
-In accordance with the guidelines prepared by the Fire District and approved by your Honorable Board on July 13, 2010, this Feasibility Study was prepared to outline the Fire District's preliminary recommendations for proposed staffing in the City of Monterey Park (City) and provide preliminary findings regarding the benefits to Los Angeles County and Fire District residents and businesses; the evaluation of any increased County risk exposures and costs; and the evaluation of the City's financial solvency.
+In July, 2012, the City of Downey (City) requested a proposal for the provision of Fire Protection, Paramedic, and Incidental Services from the Consolidated Fire Protection District of Los Angeles County (Fire District).
+In accordance with the guidelines prepared by the Fire District and approved by your Honorable Board on July 13, 2010, a feasibility study was prepared to outline the Fire District's preliminary recommendations for proposed staffing in the City and provide preliminary findings regarding the benefits to Los Angeles County and Fire District residents and businesses, the evaluation of any increased County risk exposures and costs, and the evaluation of the City's financial solvency.

-IT IS RECOMMENDED THAT YOUR BOARD ACTING AS THE GOVERNING BODY OF THE CONSOLIDATED FIRE PROTECTION DISTRICT:
+IT IS RECOMMENDED THAT THE BOARD ACTING AS THE GOVERNING BODY OF THE CONSOLIDATED FIRE PROTECTION DISTRICT

-1) Approve the Feasibility Study and authorize the Fire Chief of the Fire District to provide a copy to the City of Monterey Park.

-2) Authorize the Fire Chief to begin the process of negotiations and, should the Monterey Park City Council decide to proceed, to execute a Reimbursement Agreement with the City for costs the Fire District may incur during negotiations.

-3) Upon successful conclusion of negotiations with the City, direct the Fire Chief to report back to your Board requesting adoption of a resolution making application to LAFCO for the annexation of the City to the Fire District and, upon LAFCO's approval of the annexation, to return to your Board requesting final approval of the negotiated annexation agreement as approved by the City Council.
+- 1) Approve the Feasibility Study and authorize the Fire Chief of the Fire District to provide an approved copy to the City of Downey. - 2) Authorize the Fire Chief to begin the process of negotiations and, should the City Council of the City of Downey decide to proceed, to execute a Reimbursement Agreement with the City. - 3) Upon successful conclusion of negotiations with the City, direct the Fire Chief to report back to your Board to request adoption of a resolution making application to LAFCO for the annexation of the City to the Fire District and, upon LAFCO's approval of the annexation, to return to your Board to request final approval of the negotiated annexation agreement as approved by the City Council.